Contents

 The Last Wish

 This collection of short stories is probably my favorite one in the entire series.
 It has a lot of action, a lot of Geralt, and a lot of monsters.
-Which is pretty much what the games are about as well (ok, ok, there is romance with Yennefer as well).
+Which is pretty much what the games are about as well.

 The author, Andrzej Sapkowski, introduces the reader to a wonderful European-style mythical world focused on Slavic mythology.
 The setting is Eastern European, and while some of the beings featured in the story collection are distinct Slavic, others come from all around Eastern Europe, including Romania.